TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

   c_0 = 0 \, , \quad c_M = 1
 $$

-A peculiar feature of central differences applied to advection term $\partial c/\partial x$ is that they are prone to generate **spurious oscillations** or **wiggles**, especially near steep gradients.
+A peculiar feature of central differences applied to the first derivative $\partial c/\partial x$ (or generally, the advection term) is that they are prone to generate **spurious oscillations** or **wiggles**, especially near steep gradients.
 This renders the numerical solution physically meaningless.
 The way to counteract these wiggles is to add some diffusion.
 The question arises whether the amount of physical diffusion, as indicated by $\kappa$, is considered to be enough to prevent oscillations.
 To answer this question, we rewrite Eq. {eq}`statcveq` as follows